RamEio/ramy-eid-portfolio/local-work/project_agents/scribe.md

 4. **Decision Points:** When important choices are made
 5. **Testing Requests:** When verification is requested
 6. **Strategic Changes:** When project direction is modified
+7. **Agent Creation/Modification:** When new agents are created or significantly modified
+8. **System Architecture Changes:** When major system structure changes occur
+9. **Critical Bug Fixes:** When important issues are resolved
+10. **Pattern Recognition:** When recurring issues or preferences are identified

 ---